UPstartDeveloper/adam-smith-tweet-generator/README.md

     * Want to see more?
 Take a peek at Zain's entire portfolio, at [https://www.makeschool.com/portfolio/Syed-Raza](https://www.makeschool.com/portfolio/Syed-Raza).

-## License
+## Open Source License
-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for more details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for more details.
+I welcome all open source efforts!

 ## Acknowledgements
 - Mom and Dad - Thank you both for the sacrifices you have made for our family.
 I have been traveling on planes